 High quality daily phonics lessons in Early Years, through into Key Stage One and even into early Key Stage 2 are the fundamental basis for learning to read and write in a structured and systematic way.

 All children in Year 1 take a statutory test in the summer term, to asses their phonic ability.
 This is called the 'Year 1 Phonics Screening Check' and more information about this is below, along with supporting information on 'Letters and Sounds'.

-Please see the document above, for more details about how we teach phonics in school.
+Please see the document below, which gives full details of how we teach phonics in school, through Letters & Sounds.

 We use Oxford Reading Tree as the main spine for our reading scheme in school, supplemented by a variety of other schemes and real books including Big Cat, Tree Tops, Big Cat Phonics and Songbirds.

 We order our reading books using the National Book Band colours.
-This helps us to closely track and monitor children's reading, as they progress through school, from Early Years to Year 6.
+This helps us to closely track and monitor children's reading as they progress through school ,from their beginnings in Early Years up to Year 6.

 Lilac Pink Red Yellow Blue Green

 In addition,'Power of Reading' and other quality texts are at the very heart of our school curriculum, as we aim to encourage and promote a love of reading in our children.